“Education is all a matter of building bridges.” – Ralph Ellison

 - We appointed Class Parents in order to more efficiently meet the needs of each homeroom teacher/ class.
 This promotes parent leadership and strengthens parent/teacher partnerships.

-- BRIDGING GENERATIONS – For the past five years I have hosted a Memorial Day Breakfast at PS16 for our community veterans, while students and staff prepare a grand concert celebration.
+- BRIDGING GENERATIONS – For several years I have had the opportunity to host a Memorial Day Breakfast at PS16 for our community veterans, while students and staff prepared a grand concert celebration.
 It is a wonderful way to connect generations and honor our servicemen and women.

 - CONNECTING PAST & PRESENT – I believe that history holds many important lessons for all of us.
 To make these lessons fun and memorable for our children, every Halloween at PS#16 I dress up as our school’s founder – Cornelia Foster Bradford, and I share her story with the students.
 She was a remarkable woman who devoted her life to the improvement of the lives of children and poor immigrants in Jersey City, and her story is worth retellingto future generations.